 ‘Satoimo’ (Taro) that you find in Japan are rather small, definitely not a fist size like the Taro I often see in Australia.
 Japanese ‘Satoimo’ are available in frozen from many Asian grocery stores.
 I love its creamy & slimy texture.
 This dish is called ‘Nikkorogashi’ in Japan, and it means ‘Cook & Roll’.
 You cook them in the sauce and roll them when the sauce thickens.
 It’s one of the most popular home cooking dishes.
 Using frozen ‘Satoimo’, it’s easy to cook.

 500ml Dashi Stock *OR 500ml Water and 1 teaspoon Dash Powder

 1 tablespoon Mirin

-- Place all ingredients in a saucepan and bring it to boil in high heat.
+- Place all ingredients in a saucepan and bring to the boil over high heat.
 Then reduce the heat to medium.

-- Cut baking paper into a size slightly smaller than the saucepan diameter, and place it on Satoimo rather than covering the saucepan with a lid.
-Cook until sauce thickens and Satoimo are cooked.
+- Cut baking paper into a size slightly smaller than the saucepan’s diameter, and place it directly on ‘Satoimo’, and you don’t need to cover with a lid.
+Cook until sauce thickens and ‘Satoimo’ are soft.

 - Remove the baking paper, then cook occasionally shaking the saucepan to roll the ‘Satoimo’ until the sauce is almost gone.